InternetofAwesome/morning-edition/README.md

 1. This is a long-ish running function.
 Increase your Lambda timeout to ~10 seconds.
 For my use case, which is personal, this is fine.
 1. Create an API gateway function that uses your lambda, and make sure it uses the `GET` method.
 1. Make a mapping template in API gateway for `application/rss+xml`.
 Delete the others.
-1. Paste the following into the mapping template, otherwise your API will return the XML enclosed in text, which will break things: `$input.path('$')`
+1. Paste the following into the mapping template, otherwise your API will return the XML enclosed in quotes, which will break things: `$input.path('$')`
 1. For the Integration Request portion of API gateway, point it to your Lambda function.
 In my case, `morning-edition`

 That's probably it...
 If you have issues, feel free to ask questions, or contribute.